LLNL/llnl.github.io/about/licenses/index.md

 ### Required Files

-All LLNL software must contain the following files:
+All LLNL software must contain the following files at the root of the source code repository:

 #### 1. README file